-The District's cash position at June 30, 2019 is \$13,205,076, representing all cash held by the District and/or by the trustee to serve the financial needs of the District.
+The District's cash position at June 30, 2020 is \$29,695,315, representing all cash held by the District, including cash held by the trustee.
 Table 8 is a detailed listing of the components of the cash position.
 See Note 2 of the audited financial statements for additional information.